 The fishermen’s boats are small but quite pretty.
 One guy told us that the color blue was considered good luck and would protect sailors.

-A paper cone of freshly fried seafood and a beer; what’s a better way to end the day?
+Il Pescato Cucinato offered us a paper cone of freshly caught-n-fried seafood and a beer; what’s a better way to end the day?

-And maybe end the meal with some focaccia — the stuff was supposedly invented in Liguria, the region in which the Cinque Terre is located.
+Or you can also make a meal of slices of focaccia — the stuff was supposedly invented in Liguria, the region in which the Cinque Terre is located.

 Monterosso al Mare